Observing

 • Plug the small end of the HDMI cable into the Raspberry Pi and the large end into the monitor.
 HDMI

-• Plug the small end of the USB-C cable into the Raspberry Pi where the power symbol is, and the plug the large end into the battery. pi power
+• Plug the small end of the USB-C cable into the Raspberry Pi where the power symbol is, and plug the large end into the battery. pi power

 • Plug the small end of the USB micro B cable into the “power only” spot in the monitor, and the large end into the battery. monitor power